 To receive the maximum CPP payments, you must have earned an income equal to or higher than the Yearly Maximum Pensionable Earnings (YMPE) for 39 out of the 47 years between the ages of 18-65.

 The YMPE for 2022 is $64,900.
 Here’s a link to the YMPE list for all prior years.

 One way to estimate how much CPP payments you will receive is by comparing your income to your YMPE.
 If, for example, you had earned around 50% of the YMPE over 39 out of the 47 years between ages 18-65, you will receive about 50% of the max CPP payments.

 Here are the two most common provisions that could boost your CPP payouts:

 - Low-income years dropout – You can drop out 17% of the months of your career where you earned the least.
 Up to eight years of your lowest earnings can be removed from the CPP calculation.

 - Child-rearing dropout – If you were the primary caretaker of a dependent child under the age of seven and your income was affected by it, and you may be able to drop some of those years from the CPP calculation.

-The good news is that your CPP payouts will increase after 2021 changes.
+The good news is that your CPP payouts will usually increase each year.
 The bad news is, the amount that you contribute to your CPP will also increase.
 The CPP is now designed to replace one-third of your averaged lifetime earnings, an increase from 25% previously.

 If you’re an employee, you don’t have to worry about these changes when filing for your taxes, as CPP should be deducted directly from your paycheque.
 If you’re self-employed, make sure you’re setting aside the extra amount every month for CPP.